Gomer Pyle – USMC: History

-The 1960s saw a return to "the more mundane sensibilities of comedy," due to viewers' wishes for television programming to be a "cultural antidepressant."
+The 1960s saw a return to "the more mundane sensibilities of comedy," due to viewers' wishes for television programming as a "cultural antidepressant."
 Thus, fantasy- and rurally-oriented comedies gained popularity and dominated the Nielsen ratings.
-Like other comedies at the time, Gomer Pyle was a "deep escapist" show; it avoided political commentary and offered viewers a distraction from the social changes of the 1960s.
-Despite being a military-themed show and airing during the peak of the Vietnam War, the show never discussed the war.
-Instead, the show was founded on "Gomer's innocent simplicity [and] Sergeant Carter's frustration and later concern for Gomer's well-being."
-This, compounded with the popularity of rural comedies in the 1960s, made the show popular.
-Frank Sutton, who played Carter, ascribed the show's popularity to its concentration on its two main characters, and the plots being built around their respective personalities.
-The program remained in the top 10 of the ratings throughout its run—in the top three for all but its third season when CBS moved it from Fridays to Wednesdays.
-Approaching age 40, Nabors quit because he desired to move to something else, "reach for another rung on the ladder, either up or down."
+Like other comedies at the time, Gomer Pyle was an "escapist" show; it avoided political commentary and offered viewers a distraction from the social changes of the 1960s.
+Despite being military-themed and airing during the peak of the Vietnam War, the show never discussed the war.
+Instead, it was based on "Gomer's innocent simplicity [and] Sergeant Carter's frustration and later concern for Gomer's well-being."
+This, along with the popularity of rural comedies in the 1960s, made the show popular.
+Frank Sutton, who played Carter, ascribed the show's popularity to its focus on its two main characters, and the plots being built around their personalities.
+The program was in the top 10 of the ratings throughout its run—and in the top three for all but its third season when CBS moved it from Fridays to Wednesdays.
+Approaching age 40, Nabors quit when he desired to move to something else, "reach for another rung on the ladder, either up or down."

-After Gomer Pyle left the air, Jim Nabors hosted his own variety show, The Jim Nabors Hour, from 1969 to 1971.
-As well as showcasing Nabors' singing and rich baritone voice, the show included comedy sketches that featured Nabors's Gomer Pyle co-stars Frank Sutton and Ronnie Schell.
-Though told that he should not leave Gomer Pyle, Nabors felt that the show would still be exciting and noted that every character he portrayed in his sketches "turn[ed] out to be Gomer."
+After Gomer Pyle left the air, Jim Nabors hosted a variety show, The Jim Nabors Hour, from 1969 to 1971.
+As well as showcasing Nabors' rich singing baritone, the show included comedy sketches that featured Nabors's Gomer Pyle co-stars Frank Sutton and Ronnie Schell.
+Though advised that he should not leave Gomer Pyle, Nabors felt that the new show would still be exciting and noted that every character he portrayed in his sketches "turn[ed] out to be Gomer."